Ziss/CAN_ESP32_INR18650MH1/README.md

-# Arduino - ESP32 - Manage INR18650MH1 by CAN Bus
+# Arduino - ESP32 - Manage INR18650MH1 by CAN Bus and push metrics over Bluetooth

 ## Overview